5monkeys/djedi-cms/djedi-react/README.md

 Adds the given nodes to the cache.
 Usually comes from `djedi.prefetch` and done in the browser after [server-side rendering].

+##### `djedi.resetNodes(): void`

+Resets the nodes cache.
+Do this periodically on the server to implement a cache TTL.
+Otherwise your server will never serve changes made in the admin sidebar until it is restarted.

 #### Less common methods

 These methods are useful if you need to manually fetch nodes (rather than using